eloquentCalamity/digital-garden-jekyll-template/_pages/index.md

 If you're in the market for my comments on books, you can find those [right over here](https://rosemarysprigs.netlify.app/bookreviewshub), and you can find a similar hub for comics [over in this joint](https://rosemarysprigs.netlify.app/comicsreviewshub).
 I have some specific hubs for entire authors, such as my boy [William Shakespeare]().
 More to come on individual author hubs.

 Theater is a passion of mine as well - I both act and attend shows, so I like to talk about them - more about that [over this way](https://rosemarysprigs.netlify.app/theaterreviewshub).

+I've added some stuff about music to the site!
+It's less specific songs/albums and more end-of-certain-time-periods roundups.
+More details about that at [this location](https://rosemarysprigs.netlify.app/musicroundup).

 Being politically and intellectually active is another thing I value, so I have some writeups about things I've been reflecting on [in this section](https://rosemarysprigs.netlify.app/politicalthoughtshub).